Daisy Edgar-Jones Bio

 Early Life and Background

-Daisy Edgar-Jones was born in the borough of Islington, London, on 24 May 1998 and grew up in Muswell Hill.
-Her mother, Wendy, is Irish and worked as a drama film editor before moving into real estate, and her father, Philip, is Scottish and has held senior roles at Sky, including director of Sky Arts and head of entertainment at Sky.
+Daisy Jessica Edgar-Jones was born on 24 May 1998 in the London borough of Islington, England.
+Her mother, Wendy, is Irish and a former drama film editor who later moved into real estate.
+Her father, Philip, is Scottish and serves as director of Sky Arts and head of entertainment at Sky.

 Path to Celebrity